bypassspace/Udacity-Business-Analytics-Nano-Degree-Program/README.md

 # Length of Program: 67 Days*

+# Certificate of Completion
+Verified certificate of completion can be accessible through this link : https://confirm.udacity.com/DSVPDHHQ

 # Contact Info
 While going through the program, if you have questions about anything, you can reach us at bizanalyticssupport@udacity.com.
 For help from Udacity Mentors and your peers visit the Udacity Classroom.